 Browse all our articles on the role our places have played in countless film and TV productions over the years.

-The new Downton Abbey movie is in cinemas from 13th September 2019.
-Find out how the picturesque streets of Lacock in Wiltshire were transformed into a bustling film set, standing in for the village of Downton as it celebrates a royal visit.
+Find out how the picturesque streets of Lacock in Wiltshire were transformed for the Downton Abbey movie, standing in for the village of Downton as it celebrates a royal visit.